KxtR-27/LowLevelGraphic/README.md

 However, I _can_ provide a running list of things I have learned _so far_.

 - Positioning the Swing window to open in the center of the user's desktop.
-- How and when to appropriately store, mutate, and restore `AffineTransformation` to/from the canvas.
+- How and when to appropriately store, mutate, and restore `AffineTransform` to/from the canvas.
 - How to precisely translate the canvas while iterating over the "bitmap".
+- How and when to rotate the canvas (in radians), and how said rotation affects translations done before and after.
+- How and when to scale the canvas, and how said scale affects translations done before and after.
+- How to make an identity `AffineTransform` to hard-reset the canvas's transform.
+  - Calling `g2.getTransform` at the very start of the program and using it does NOT return an identity transform.
+  - This is because the rotation of a Transformation Matrix is handled far differently than scale or translation.
+- To get the rotation of an `AffineTransform`, one must use the method `AffineTransform#getRotateInstance()`.
+  What makes rotations different is the nature of `sin()` and `cos()`.
+  Also, because rotations are in radians and use Math.PI, an irrational number, no double-precision floating point can be 100% precise.
+  This means it is impossible to get a rotation at an exact multiple of 90 degrees.
+  For this reason and others, `AffineTransform`s have special handling for rotations.

 ## Installation / Running Instructions

 This repository stands as an IntelliJ project with the IntelliJ build system.
 That said, many IntelliJ specific files/folders are excluded from the repository.
 With the `<project name>.iml` present, cloning the project will suffice.
-Once cloned, simply run the file `LLGraphic.java`.
+Once cloned, simply run the file `LLGApp.java`.

 It is recommendable to clone the repository via IntelliJ's **<kbd>File</kbd> → <kbd>New</kbd> → <kbd>Project from
 Version Control...</kbd>** window,